-Parenting is a tough job, and for more than 30 years we at Parenting Press have been creating materials to make the job easier for parents, caregivers, counselors, teachers, and child care professionals.
+Parenting is a tough job, and for almost 35 years we at Parenting Press have been creating materials to make the job easier for parents, caregivers, counselors, teachers, and child care professionals.
 This advertising-free web site offers concrete information and practical skills you can use immediately, and we’re always adding to it, so bookmark our URL and come back often, and subscribe to our complimentary monthly newsletter.
 As one reader recently wrote us:

 How have I missed this site?
 It’s wonderfully packed with accessible tools and information.
 You have so much to offer!

 Founded to publish parenting books that are respectful of both children and parents, that recognize that families have different values and styles, Parenting Press now provides: